opensorcerer20/quizapp/README.md

     -   TBD (I remember trying to use tailwind and/or chakra but hit a problem; don't remember what problem)
 -   Why is the unit testing not robust, eg testing for precise button ids?
     -   I think this refers to enzyme, which is outdated.
 React Testing Library seems to be the way to go, and you can work around the lack of precise element targeting
+-   Why not support mixed quotes for csv parsing?
+    -   I only support either zero quotes or full quotes for csv.
+Attempting to code for a combination of quoted and unquoted values increases the required parsing logic, so I put that off.

 ## notes